linode/docs/docs/guides/tools-reference/tools/how-to-use-dnf/index.md

 ---
-slug: how-to-use-yum-dnf
+slug: how-to-use-dnf
 author:
   name: Linode Community
   email: docs@linode.com
-description: "DNF is the default package manager on Fedora and gives users an efficient tool for managing packages.
-This guide familiarizes you with YUM DNF and its capabilities that get you started with its most commonly used features."
+description: "DNF is the default package manager on RHEL 8, CentOS 8, and Fedora 22 (and later).
+DNF gives users an efficient tool for managing packages.
+This guide familiarizes you with DNF to get you started with its most commonly used features."
-og_description: "DNF is the default package manager on Fedora and gives users an efficient tool for managing packages.
-This guide familiarizes you with YUM DNF and its capabilities that get you started with its most commonly used features."
+og_description: "DNF is the default package manager on RHEL 8, CentOS 8, and Fedora 22 (and later).
+DNF gives users an efficient tool for managing packages.
+This guide familiarizes you with DNF to get you started with its most commonly used features."
 keywords: ['dnf','installing','updating','upgrading','uninstalling','removing','package repositories','fedora']
 tags: ['yum','dnf','fedora']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-05-21
+modified: 2021-06-01
 modified_by:
-  name: Nathaniel Stickman
+  name: Linode
-title: "How to Use YUM DNF"
+title: "How to Use the DNF Package Manager"
-h1_title: "Using YUM DNF"
+h1_title: "Using the DNF Package Manager"
 enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos
+aliases: ['/guides/how-to-use-yum-dnf/']
 external_resources:
 - '[Fedora Wiki: DNF](https://fedoraproject.org/wiki/DNF)'
 - '[DNF Automatic](https://dnf.readthedocs.io/en/latest/automatic.html)'
 - '[DNF Command Reference](https://dnf.readthedocs.io/en/latest/command_ref.html)'
 ---

-*Dandified YUM*, or simply DNF, is Fedora's default package manager and an upgrade to the popular *Yellowdog Updater, Modified (YUM)*.
-Like YUM, DNF gives a user-friendly interface to the RPM Package Manager (RPM) that comes with Fedora, CentOS, and many other Linux distributions.
-YUM has remained a popular package manager—and the default on CentOS.
-But with DNF, Fedora set out to improve on YUM's performance and create its contender.
+*Dandified YUM*, or simply **DNF**, is the successor to the popular *Yellowdog Updater, Modified* package manager, more commonly known as **YUM**.
+Both DNF and YUM provide a user-friendly interface to the RPM Package Manager (RPM) that comes with CentOS, RHEL, Fedora, and many other Linux distributions.
+As the successor to YUM, DNF has several enhancements including increased performance, faster dependency resolution, and more complete documentation for its API.

+DNF has replaced YUM as the default package manager on most newer RPM-based distributions, including:

+- RHEL (Red Hat Enterprise Linux) 8
+- CentOS 8 and other RHEL derivatives (such as AlmaLinux 8 and Rocky Linux 8)
+- Fedora 22 (and later)

+While the YUM package manager is no longer used on these distributions, the `yum` command still works in many cases.
+Most distributions link the `yum` command to the DNF software and, since DNF maintains compatibility with much of YUM's CLI, most commands still function as intended.
+This is why some documentation for these distributions still reference the `yum` command to install or update software.

-This guide aims to familiarize you with the DNF commands you are most likely to encounter while working with your Fedora server.
+This guide aims to familiarize you with the DNF commands you are most likely to encounter while working with your CentOS 8 or Fedora server.
 By the end, you should feel comfortable navigating all but the more advanced features DNF offers.
 You can also find a few helpful resources at the end of this guide.

 ## Before You Begin

-1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide, and complete the steps for setting your Linode's hostname and timezone.
+1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

 1. This guide uses `sudo` wherever possible.
 Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.